sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/dashboard.rst

 The Dashboards REST API's allow you to interact with the Dashboards.

-Below are the various Dashboard API's available in Sparkflows.
+Below are the various Dashboard API's available in Fire Insights.

-They should be executed after you have logged into Sparkflows.
+They should be executed after you have logged into Fire Insights.

 Get List of Dashboards for the user
 -----------------------------------